Start

 A woman is waiting and hoping for the return of her lover in this short rondeau quatrain.
 Poetically and musically it has the characteristics of being a local produce.
 The poem is in the courtly vein involving rich rimes and an allegorical figure (Bon Espoir), but seems to be made up from stock phrases, and the crucial rentrement of the second couplet is less elegant (lines 6-7 “...mon temps en pleurant / en atendant vostre..”).
 The quote from the somewhat older rondeau set by Ockeghem may not be the only loan in the poem, even if the line is made to stand out by its music.
 The reuse of the rime word in the fifth line of the Ockeghem song “tant suis de douleur esperdue” is conspicuous.

-The poem is set for two very high voices in the ranges c'-f'' and g-a', which never cross and form a self-contained two-part structure in mainly thirds and sixths.
+The poem is set for two very high voices in the ranges c'-f'' and g-a', which never cross and form a self-contained two-part structure in mainly thirds and sixths – and without imitation.
 Below this duet we find a wide-ranging low contratenor, G-d', which supports the upper voices in a rather clumsy way.
 In two places it sounds the note B against d' and f''/f' in the upper voices forming a diminished triad (bb.
-14.2 and 22.2).
+15.2 and 22.2).
 It appears that the composer assumed a flattening of the B. However, such a flattening would have consequences and turn the music to the flat side thereby obliterating the effect of the deliberate introduction of the flat before b' in the upper voice at the quote of “quant de vous seul je pers la veue” (b.
 26).
 The change in colour from Mixolydian to Dorian has to come with the quote, or the whole idea of the song as performed by superius and tenor is lost; the shift in colour was probably a conscious reference to the sound of Ockeghem’s song.
 Designing a suitable low contratenor was beyond the capabilities of the composer – also confirmed by the contratenor’s aimless marking time in bars 25-28.